Last Updated on

 Due to the extremely limited availability of 3D printed PEEK, you may have to resort to traditional manufacturing technologies to get your parts made.
 If you absolutely must have PEEK, but can’t justify buying your own printer, you can always look into having your parts machined or injection molded.

 While it’s a little more complicated than other materials, PEEK can be machined.
 This may be a suitable replacement for 3D printing PEEK parts for low-volume applications.
 Whether you’re prototyping or field testing, machining is an ideal solution when you only need a small number of parts.
-Additionally, machined parts tend to be stronger than 3D printed parts, which is probably important for applications requiring a material as strong as PEEK.
-For a more thorough comparison of 3D printing and CNC milling and the costs associated with each, click here.
+Additionally, machined parts tend to be stronger than 3D printed parts, which is probably important for applications requiring a high performance material as strong as PEEK.
+To learn more about CNC machining, check out our comparison of 3D printing and CNC milling article.

 If you need more than a few parts, you may be better off with injection molding.
 Even with the cost of cutting your tooling, injection molding is usually more economical when making more than a couple dozen parts.
 And, like machining, molding will almost always produce stronger parts than 3D printing.
-For comparison and cost breakdown of 3D printing vs injection molding, click here.
+To learn more about injection molding, check out our comparison of 3D printing and injection molding article.

 Do You Really Need PEEK?